alehsan/Final_Project/README.md

 2. Use pandas to read the  CSV file, 'Cityline_Calls_for_Service.csv', and store it into the variable 'dfc'.

+3. To get information about columns and rows of dataset, use pandas.DataFrame.shape  and pandas.Dataframe.info().
+To find the total number of complaint made for sewer back up problem, apply count() method to the 'complaint_type_name' column of cityline dataset.

-3. Since the cityline dataset is a large dataset and contain different type of complaints, we need to keep  the dataset just for 'Sewer Back up' complaint and drop all other rows except the rows that contain sewer back up complaint.
+4. Since the cityline dataset is a large dataset and contain different type of complaints, we need to keep  the dataset just for 'Sewer Back up' complaint and drop all other rows except the rows that contain sewer back up complaint.
 To do so, from the  'complaint_type_name' field,  use  pandas DataFrame.loc and str.contains() methods ('dfc.loc[dfc['complaint_type_name'].str.contains('Sew'), 'Sewer']=1' ) and drop all other rows that doesn't contains sewer back up complaint.

-4. To extract the time length  between open_date and close_date of complaints (the difference between open_date and close_date atributes of the dataset tell us how long does it take for Department ofPublic Work to fix the  'Sewer Back up' problem), the date's columns (open_date and close-date)  should be parsed based on Year/Month/Day by using regular expression for digit  character (|d).
+5. To extract the time length  between open_date and close_date of complaints (the difference between open_date and close_date atributes of the dataset tell us how long does it take for Department ofPublic Work to fix the  'Sewer Back up' problem), the date's columns (open_date and close-date)  should be parsed based on Year/Month/Day by using regular expression for digit  character (|d).
 To do so,  we need to create new columns for each of them as the following:
 'dfc['open_d2'] = dfc['open_date'].str.extract('(\d\d\d\d-\d\d-\d\d)', expand=True)' create 'close_d2' column for close_date using the same method.

-5. Convert ['open_d2'] and ['close_d2'] columns into unified date format by using pandas.to_datetime method.
+6. Convert ['open_d2'] and ['close_d2'] columns into unified date format by using pandas.to_datetime method.
 To do so,  set the 'open_d2' column of dfc(cityline dataframe) to pandas.to_datetime method and 'open_d2' column of dfc as its argument.
 Apply the same method to 'close_d2' column as well.

-6. Create a new column, 'total_days', and set it to the difference  between 'close_d2' and 'open_d2' columns.
+7. Create a new column, 'total_days', and set it to the difference  between 'close_d2' and 'open_d2' columns.
 Again, the 'total_days' column tell us how many days it takes Department of Public Work (DPW) to address the sewer back up problem.

-7. Use pandas to read the  CSV file, 'Daily_Weather_Syracuse_17to19.csv', and store it into the variable 'dfw'.
+8. Use pandas to read the  CSV file, 'Daily_Weather_Syracuse_17to19.csv', and store it into the variable 'dfw'.

-8. To examine the impact of extreme weather on the time to address a complaint about sewer back up problem, both the weather dataset and cityline dataset should should be merged.
+9. To examine the impact of extreme weather on the time to address a complaint about sewer back up problem, both the weather dataset and cityline dataset should should be merged.
 To do so, the only column that they can be merged is date's columns.
 Therefore, we need to convert the 'DATE' column of weather dataset  into a similar date format with 'close_d2' column of cityline dataset by applying pd.to_datetime to it.
 This step is similar to step 5.

-9. Rename both the 'DATE' column of weather dataset and 'close_d2' column of cityline dataset into a same name, df_merge.
+10. Rename both the 'DATE' column of weather dataset and 'close_d2' column of cityline dataset into a same name, df_merge.
 To do so, set the weather data frame to pandas.DataFrame.rename method as follow: 'dfw = dfw.rename(columns={"DATE": "df_merge"})'.
 Apply the same method to 'close_d2'  column of cityline dataset to rename it into df_merge as well.

- 10.do a left merge  and store the result of the merge into dfm.
+11. do a left merge  and store the result of the merge into dfm.
 To do so, set dfc as left dataset, dfw as right dataset and use df_merge as key to merge both datasets, also set the 'validate' to 'm:1' and 'indicator' to 'True.

+12. To find the average number of days that a 'sewer back up' complaint  is being addressed,apply the mean() method to 'total_days' comlum of merged dataset.

- 11. Now, from merged dataset (dfm), We create some indicator variables that show extreme weather.
+13. Now, from merged dataset (dfm), We create some indicator variables that show extreme weather.
 Suppose that if Average Daily Wind Speed('AWND') is greater than 10 miles per hour, it is considered as extreme weather.
 Create new column called ['EX_wIND] and set to ['AWND'] column, greater than 10 and apply astype() method to it with argument 'int' that return the result as integer number.

- 12. If snow dept ['SNWD'] is greater than 4 inches, it is extreme weather.
+ 14. If snow dept ['SNWD'] is greater than 4 inches, it is extreme weather.
 Create new column called ['EX_SNWD'] and set it to ['SNWD'] column, also apply astype  method with 'int' argument to it.

- 13. If maximum temperature ['TMAX'] is greater than 90, it is extreme weather.
+ 15. If maximum temperature ['TMAX'] is greater than 90, it is extreme weather.
 Create new column called ['EX_TMAX'] and set it to ['TMAX'] column, also apply astype  method with 'int' argument to it.

- 14. If maximum temperature ['TMIN'] is smaller than 0, it is extreme weather.
+ 16. If maximum temperature ['TMIN'] is smaller than 0, it is extreme weather.
 Create new column called ['EX_TMIN'] and set it to ['TMIN'] column, also apply astype method with 'int' argument to it.

- 15. Create a new column called 'EX_SUM' which is the result of concatenation of all extreme variables
+ 17. Create a new column called 'EX_SUM' which is the result of concatenation of all extreme variables

-16. To examine the correlation between extreme variables and 'total_days' column which  is the lenght of time to address a complaint about sewer back up problem, create a subset of dfm (merged dataset) that just contain extreme variables and 'total-days'.
+18. To examine the correlation between extreme variables and 'total_days' column which  is the lenght of time to address a complaint about sewer back up problem, create a subset of dfm (merged dataset) that just contain extreme variables and 'total-days'.
 Call the subset of dfm, dfm2.

-17. Now, apply  pandas.DataFrame.corr method to dfm2 and print it.
+19. Now, apply  pandas.DataFrame.corr method to dfm2 and print it.